splunk/public-o11y-docs/sp-oncall/reports/mtta-mttr-report.rst

 Track Response Metrics with Team Filtering
 ==========================================

-Track both your organization and team’s MTTA/MTTR and incident metrics by leveraging the team filter.
-These are directly related to the associated team’s escalation policies.
+Track both your organization and team's MTTA/MTTR and incident metrics by leveraging the team filter.
+These are directly related to the associated team's escalation policies.

 .. image:: images/Team-Filter.jpg